The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 And I got home one day after work and there was this package.

-Uh and I tears as I dug deep into the contents, tears, started forming in my eyes.
+So I opened it up and tears, as I dug deep into the contents, tears started forming in my eyes.

-This package contained an American flag, folded properly in a Teflon bag.
+This package contained an American flag folded properly in a Teflon bag.

-It also contained a number of plaques, pictures, uh, each each certificate, actually, I did the framing myself and have it proudly on display in my fashionable library, but each certificate had a picture of an airplane,
+Each certificate, actually, I did the framing myself and have it proudly on display in my fashionable library.

-the identity of the airplane, the identity of the group the airplane was in, the pilot's name, and a verification that that flag had flown on that airplane during the original invasion of the Iraq War in 2003.
+But each certificate had a picture of an airplane, the identity of the airplane, the identity of the group the airplane was in, the pilot's name, and a verification that that flag had flown on that airplane during the original invasion of the Iraq war in 2003.

 And that flag had flown on all of those airplanes.